Spalding and District Amateur Radio Society

 1. The Society shall be known as SPALDING AND DISTRICT AMATEUR RADIO SOCIETY.

 2. The aims and objectives of The Society are to promote interest in and to assist in the exchange and dissemination of information in all aspects of amateur radio activity and related matters.
-The society may assist and co-operate or negotiate with other bodies or organisations in matters which relate to the interests of its members.
+The society may assist and co-operate or negotiate with other bodies or organisations in matters which relate to the interests of it’s members.

 3. Membership shall be open to all interested persons at the discretion of the committee.
 The committee shall have the power to grant Honorary Membership to any person or persons deemed in the opinion of the committee to have rendered outstanding service to The Society.
+All members shall abide by the constitution of the Club.
+The Committee shall have power to expel any member whose conduct, in the opinion of at least three-quarters of the full Committee, renders that person unfit to be a member of the Club.
+No Member shall be expelled without first having been given an opportunity to appear before the Committee.

 4. Annual subscriptions shall be payable on the 1st day of March each year.
 The amount of the fee shall be decided at each year’s Annual General Meeting.
 Any members whose subscription remains unpaid one month after the due date shall forfeit their membership and re-application shall be necessary.